 In response to these changes, art museum educators with expertise in free-choice learning, visitor motivation, cultural attitudes, physical and cognitive accessibility and modes of response and participation are taking a leadership role in the shaping of visitor experiences in gallery spaces.

-Secretary, Margaret Sternbergh, Independent Interpretation Specialist
+Secretary: Margaret Sternbergh, Independent Interpretation Specialist

-Jennifer Foley, The Albright-Knox Art Gallery
+Jennifer Foley, Director of Education and Community Engagement, Albright-Knox Art Gallery

-Emily Fry, The Art Institute of Chicago
+Emily Fry, Director of Interpretation, Art Institute of Chicago

-Nina Pelaez, Williams College Museum of Art
+Nina Pelaez, Curator of Public Programs & Interpretation, Williams College Museum of Art